-(a) Financial instruments management
+Financial instruments management

-The investments of the Fund are predominantly managed by specialist sector fund managers who are required to invest the assets allocated for management in accordance with the terms of a written investment management agreement.
+The investments of the Fund are managed by a combination of specialist sector fund managers and the Fund's internal investment team.
+The specialist sector fund managers are required to invest the assets allocated for management in accordance with the terms of a written investment management agreement.
 The appointment of these managers is appropriate for the Fund and is in accordance with the Fund's investment strategy.
-Some of the investments of the Fund are managed by the internal investment staff.
+Investments of the Fund are managed by external and internal investment managers.
+The Fund's internal investment team of specialists oversee the externally managed investments and manage a number of direct assets and investment portfolios in-house.